Kaihalulu (Red Sand) Beach

 Although the beach is partially protected by a reef, it is not suitable for swimming or any other type of watersport due to strong currents and turbuent waters.
 If you decide to go into the water anyway, be cautious because often times there is a fast-moving rip current that flows out to the open ocean at the northern end of the beach.
 Also, do not swim behind the lava sea wall because the currents are so strong, you may not be able to swim back to shore.
 Kaihalulu means "roaring sea" in the Hawaiian language and this beach is named like that for a reason.

-Kaihalulu Red Sand Beach Overview
+Key Features of Kaihalulu Red Sand Beach

-- Swimming and snorkeling not recommended here
+- Strong currents: Swimming and snorkeling are not recommended due to dangerous rip currents and rough surf.

 |